 In Death Stacks, all the squares around the outer edge of the board are called “wall squares” because they form a contiguous wall around the field of play.
 (See photo.)
 No piece can ever be placed on a wall square.
 Play is confined to the central 36 squares, which are called “zone squares,” or collectively: “the zone.”

 Setting up the Board to Begin the Game

 Place the board on a table normally.
 Each player fills all six squares of their home row with stacks of two checkers each.
 Play alternates with each player taking one turn.

 Rules for Moving

-The number of pieces in a stack determines the distance that stack moves.
+The number of pieces in a stack determines the distance the stack moves.
 A stack three pieces high must move exactly three spaces—not more than three, and not less than three.
-Likewise a four-stack must move exactly four spaces; a two-stack must move two; and a single piece all by itself (a one-stack) moves only one space.
+Likewise, a four-stack must move exactly four spaces; a two-stack must move two; and a single piece all by itself (a one-stack) moves only one space.

 Moves are not blocked by stacks that happen to be sitting in the path of the move.

 All moves are done in a straight line unless the move would extend into or through one or more walls, in which case the path of that move is reflected by the wall like a mirror.
 Thus, no matter how long a move is, its entire path will always remain in the zone.
 (The two example moves shown in the photo both involve four-stack moves, and so, moves of four spaces.)

 A stack belongs to the player whose piece is on its top.
 Thus, capturing an opponent’s stack (of any height) is done by placing one of your stacks (of any height) on top of it.